labex-labs/open-source-labs/python/python-mastery/lab-ex2-4-make-a-new-primitive-type/en/step3.md

 # Adding Mathematical Operations

 Currently, our `MutInt` class doesn't support mathematical operations like addition.
-Let's add this functionality by implementing the special methods for arithmetic operations.
+In Python, to enable such operations for a custom class, we need to implement special methods.
+These special methods are also known as "magic methods" or "dunder methods" because they are surrounded by double underscores.
+Let's add the functionality for addition by implementing the relevant special methods for arithmetic operations.

 1. Open `mutint.py` in the WebIDE and update it with the following code: